loading spinner

 • "What's the most significant way I've changed in the last decade?"

-What are questions that make you think about yourself?
+What are personal growth questions that make you think about yourself?

 These questions encourage self-examination: